sassoftware/restaf-demos/README.md

 ### Scoring with SAS code
 - superstat - an example of accessing custom SAS code
+- runSAS - runs the sas code that is supplied by the user
+- runMacro - runs a macro available to the server.
+User passes additional macro variables as name, value pairs.

 ---
 ## Persisting the scores